 In the portfolio list each non-structural element has a separate A4 page with the following structure:

 i) name of non-structural element;

-iv) icons that provide information about: type of stakeholder, skills needed to implement the proposed solution (ER: Engineering Required; NE: Non-Engineered Required; DIY: Do-it-Yourself), importance of the consequences of the potential damage expressed in terms of three types of risk:
+a) type of stakeholder (Homeowners or Owners and Facility Managers), b) importance of the consequences of the potential damage expressed in terms of three types of risk:

 - Life Safety (LS): The risk that people will be struck by a falling object, cut or otherwise injured.
 Could anyone be hurt by this component in an earthquake?

 - Property Loss (PL): The risk of economic losses to repair or replace damaged items.
 Could a large property loss result?

 - Functional Loss (FL): The risk that an essential function will be disrupted.
 Could the loss of this component cause an outage or interruption?